Bee venom quickly kills aggressive, hard-to-treat breast cancer cells, according to a stunning new Australian research.

 He found that the holes in the breast cancer membranes caused by melittin allowed chemotherapy to enter the cell and be even more efficient.

-As a must in these cases, Dr. Duffy refused to use words such as breakthrough or cure, pointing out that this is only the beginning and that much more research is needed.
+As is necessary in these cases, Dr. Duffy did not want to use words such as breakthrough or cure, stressing that this is only the beginning and that much more research is needed.

-And he is right.
-There is a long way to go in how melittin is dosed in the body, given the toxicity of the substance.
+And he's right.
+There is a long way to go on how melittin should be dosed in the body, given the toxicity of the substance.